 ROC LIC# 276269, National AV contract 1GPA #16-11PV-06

 When split seconds can means millions of dollars, 24×7 mission critical real-time monitoring can mean success or disaster.
-Depcom Power manages and monitors solar power fields remotely across the country.
+Recent projects with McCarthy Building Companies and Koch Industries highlight EAR’s command and control integration to manage and monitor solar power fields remotely across the globe.
 They chose EAR to build their new best of class corporate command and control center.

-Equipped with state of the art “one touch” Crestron control systems and one of the Southwest’s largest video walls, Depcom monitors solar field activity for operating conditions and possible service issues.
+Equipped with state of the art “one touch” Crestron control systems and some of the Southwest’s largest video walls, our clients monitor solar field activity for operating conditions and possible service issues.

 Contact an EAR technology specialist today to find the best value and technical efficiencies for your next command and control project.